kubernetes-sigs/kubespray/docs/integration.md

       ansible.builtin.import_playbook: 3d/kubespray/cluster.yml
     ```

-    Or your could copy separate tasks from cluster.yml into your ansible repository.
+    Or you could copy separate tasks from cluster.yml into your ansible repository.

 11. Commit changes to your ansible repo.
 Keep in mind, that submodule folder is just a link to the git commit hash of your forked repo.